guserav/webengineering_chat_server/dummyConfigs/README.md

 ## config.json
 This config is the base config to specify the general configuration of the chatserver.
 The config has the following categories:
+## debug
+Boolean that indicates whether the server should be started in debug mode.
 ## jwt
 Includes the all options related to JavascriptWebTokens.